Ron's specialty I'm quoting now, Ron Clain's specialty is the whole of government and especially transportation.

 Oh, yes, sir.

-Um helping them set up their training and all that kind of stuff for their for their Air Force.
+I worked from 2007, 2008, my job was to work with the Iraqis each and every day, helping them set up their training and all that kind of stuff for their Air Force.

-And we I actually worked with one colonel who had been shot down by one of our guys.
+And I actually worked with one colonel who had been shot down by one of our guys.

 And so that makes for some interesting conversations.

-And this it was critical to me.
+And this was critical to me.

 It was they called us the friendly side.

-When you talk about all the stuff they had been through and all the things that had been done to them in the course of combat, they trusted us, the United States of America and our allies more than they trusted each other, more than they trusted the various factions that they had.
+When you talk about all the stuff they had been through and all the things that had been done to them in the course of combat, they trusted us, the United States of America and our allies, more than they trusted each other, more than they trusted the various factions that they had.

-It was unbelievable to me that just by wearing the flag on my flight suit, they they didn't know me personally, but they knew what that flag meant.
+It was unbelievable to me that just by wearing the flag on my flight suit, they didn't know me personally, but they knew what that flag meant.

 And you're saying that all of that was undermined by the incessant five years of attacks that the Democrats and the media made on the whole effort.